tsubaki/AnimatorLikeAnimatoin/README.md

 If using a single animation in stage (of scene), the method may be effective.

+might, AnimationOverrideController does not save in scene if you change just only AnimationOverrideController settings. move other object and save.

 ![style3 override controller](img/style3_2.jpg)

 ![style3 setting override controller](img/style3_3.jpg)